-- Address shortfalls to Copyright Act in order to: - Ensure that measures addressing Internet piracy promote intermediary responsibility, such as requiring intermediaries to take down infringing content without a court order. - Ensure provisions on TPMs include coverage of access controls, prohibit trafficking in circumvention technologies, devices, components, and services, and that both the TPM and RMI provisions do not permit overly broad exceptions. - Ensure (through revision of the existing camcording provisions) that measures addressing camcording effectively prohibit possession of an audiovisual recording device in a movie theater with the intent to make or transmit an audiovisual work, in whole or in part; - Ensure that any exception does not run afoul of international standards, including the Berne Convention and TRIPS "three-step test." - Enact a landlord liability provision, such that there will be adequate civil, administrative, and criminal remedies against those whose premises are used to engage in commercial infringement of copyright. - Ensure copyright offenses are non-compoundable. - Extend the term of copyright protection consistent with the global trend to 70 years from the death of the author, or for sound recordings (and performances) at least 70 years from publication. - Bring order to the multitude of CMOs currently active in the market to protect rights holders and users from roque CMOs, including by adding a measure addressing the establishment and governance of CMOs. - The DIP should formally publish a statement to the public clarifying that a public performance license is required when a business plays music for a commercial purpose, including when the music is played from TV or radio.
+- Address shortfalls to Copyright Act in order to: - Ensure that the proposed provisions on intermediary liability provide adequate incentives for online intermediaries to cooperate with rights holders to address online infringement, and implements international best practices to combat infringement, such as requiring ISPs to take measures that have been demonstrated effective in preventing or restraining infringement, including, among other things, disabling access to the specific location of identified (by the rights holder) infringing content. - Ensure provisions on TPMs include coverage of access controls, prohibit trafficking in circumvention technologies, devices, components, and services, and that both the TPM and RMI provisions do not permit overly broad exceptions. - Ensure (through revision of the existing camcording provisions) that measures addressing camcording effectively prohibit possession of an audiovisual recording device in an exhibition facility with the intent to make or transmit an audiovisual work, in whole or in part, and that exhibition facilities are given standing to bring complaints. - Ensure that any exception does not run afoul of international standards, including the Berne Convention and TRIPS "three-step test." - Enact a landlord liability provision, such that there will be adequate civil, administrative, and criminal remedies against those whose premises are used to engage in commercial infringement of copyright. - Ensure copyright offenses are non-compoundable. - Extend the term of copyright protection consistent with the global trend to 70 years from the death of the author, or for sound recordings (and performances) at least 70 years from publication. - Bring order to the multitude of CMOs currently active in the market to protect rights holders and users from rogue CMOs, including by adding a measure addressing the establishment and governance of CMOs. - DIP should take measures to ensure the accuracy of its copyright registration system, such as by developing a Copyright Registration Database System allowing examination of the accuracy of copyright owners and registered content to ensure accuracy and protect consumers from roque CMOs.